stefansundin/route53-update/README.md

       --record-name <NAME>
           Record name to update (e.g. service.example.com)
       --record-type <TYPE>
-          Record type (optional, is auto-detected from --record-value or --value-from-url when possible, TXT is used as fallback)
+          Record type (optional, is auto-detected from --value or --value-from-url when possible, TXT is used as fallback) -v, --value <VALUE>
-      --record-value <VALUE>
           Record value
+      --value-from <SOURCE>
-      --value-from-url <URL>
+          Get the value from a specific source (supported: 'auto') --value-from-url <URL>
-          Get the value from a URL (e.g. https://checkip.amazonaws.com/) --ttl <TTL>
+          Get the value from a URL (e.g. https://checkip.amazonaws.com/) --ip-address-type <TYPE>
+          Use a specific IP address type (supported: 'public' or 'private') --ttl <TTL>
           TTL for the DNS record (optional, if an existing record exists then its TTL will be copied, 300 is used as fallback)
       --wait